Ian8VT/Ian8VT.github.io/qgis/lab_final/lab.md

 st_astext('0101000020E17F00001F4CF8AA271920419D22256AD5A26141'),32737) as geom
 ```

 In the next step, I began to consider the requirements of a network topology map and subsequent analyses.
 In order to perform measurements a noded network, there are three attributes the network table needs - a source point for each line; an end point for each line; a cost perameter such as the line length or time it takes to walk each line.
 Network analyses calculate the accumulated cost from a chosen source point (or points) to an end point (or points) of the network within the bounds of a specified maximum of accumulated cost.
 As such, since network topology analyses originate from a source point, I wanted to ensure that I treated the determined entrance to the school as the source point for all network analyses.
 To achieve this, I first shifted the geometry of my determined school entry point to coincide with the nearest road geometry.
 I selected the vertice of the polygon which best represented the school entry through a combination of examining the satellite view of the school on GoogleMaps to identify locations where cars could enter the schoolground from the street and through observing an OSM baselayer in order to not consider any side of the school perimeter which was parallel to a drain.
+I added an image of the output layer of this step after the SQL code.
+Note how the red dot, representing the school entrance and output of the command, is aligned with the road and shifted away from its originating vertice of the school polygon.
 ```sql
 UPDATE school_entry AS pt
 SET geom =